danilo-bangitjr-rlcore/cpp-ci-dev/docs/tech_spec/config_schemas.md

-# CoreRL Configuration Schema
+# RLTune Configuration Schema

 **Version**: 1.0
 **Date**: August 26, 2025

-This document provides a reference for configuring the CoreRL system using a commented example.
+This document provides a reference for configuring the RLTune system using a commented example.
 The configuration is managed via a single YAML file that defines everything from data sources and agent behavior to hardware settings.

 ---